SkylineCommunications/dataminer-docs-connectors/connector/doc/Digital_Alert_Systems_DASDEC-III.md

 - **Driver Configuration**: Here you can view and clear the error counter.
 - **Display Key Configuration**: Here you can configure the display key across all message-related tables.
+- **Authentication**: Here you can configure the authentication for the HTTP connection.

 ### Alerts